 However, there are two main kinds of toilets: gravity-flow and pressure-assist or power flush.
 The most popular is the gravity-flow toilet, a primary type of toilet that has water inside the toilet tank.
 A power or pressure-assist toilet is different from a gravity-flow toilet in one department – the inside of the toilet tank.

-Pressure-assist or power flush toilet uses less water yet flush with more force than a standard gravity-powered toilet.
+Pressure-assist or power flush toilets uses less water yet flush with more force than a standard gravity-powered toilet.
 Meaning no more flushing of that toilet multiple times, thus cutting down the water bill.

 Power Flush Toilet Design and Features